lao8n/leet_algos/languages/golang/concurrency/concurrency.md

     default:
 }
 ```
-Mutex - easiet thatn using a channel with single buffered amount of acquiring and releasing token
+Mutex - easier thatn using a channel with single buffered amount of acquiring and releasing token
 ```
 mu sync.Mutex
 mu.Lock()